-After taking part in Numskills, children show an increase in confidence, they begin to use the language of maths and show a willingness to engage far more in classroom maths activities.
+After taking part in NumSkills, children are more confident, able to use the language of maths, and show far more willingness to engage in classroom maths activities.
 They also talk about teaching the games to their parents and siblings at home.

 “She tells me it’s a fun way of doing maths which makes her learn.
 It is a great highlight of her week.”
 (Parent)

 “Playing games helped me with my maths.”
 (Pupil)